civican/legisinfo/42-1/bills/C-83/bill_text.md

 A staff member may, in the prescribed circumstances, conduct a body scan search of another staff member, and those circumstances must be limited to what is reasonably required for security purposes.

-> **Explanatory Note**:
-> New.

 ### Section 22

 Subsection 65(1) of the Act is replaced by the following:

 ### Section 65

-  **(1)** A staff member may seize contraband, or evidence relating to a disciplinary or criminal offence, found in the course of a search conducted **under** sections 47 to 64, except a body cavity search or a **body scan** search.
+  **(1)** A staff member may seize contraband, or evidence relating to a disciplinary or criminal offence, found in the course of a search conducted under sections 47 to 64, except a body cavity search or a body scan search.

-> **Explanatory Note**:
-> Existing text of subsection 65(1):
-> *Existing Text*:
-> > Subject to section 50, a staff member may seize contraband, or evidence relating to a disciplinary or criminal offence, found in the course of a search conducted pursuant to sections 47 to 64, except a body cavity search or a search described in paragraph 51(a).

 ### Section 23

 The heading before section 79 and sections 79 and 80 of the Act are replaced by the following:

-### **Indigenous** Offenders
+### Indigenous Offenders

 ### Section 79

-In sections **79.1** to **84.1**,
+In sections 79.1 to 84.1,

-**correctional services** means services or programs for offenders, including their care, custody and **supervision**. (**services correctionnels**)
+**correctional services** means services or programs for offenders, including their care, custody and supervision. (**services correctionnels**)

 **Indigenous governing body** means a council, government or other entity that is authorized to act on behalf of an Indigenous group, community or people that holds rights recognized and affirmed by section 35 of the `Constitution Act, 1982`. (**corps dirigeant autochtone**)

+**Indigenous organization** means an organization with predominately Indigenous leadership. (**organisme autochtone**)

 **Indigenous peoples of Canada** has the meaning assigned by the definition aboriginal peoples of Canada in subsection 35(2) of the `Constitution Act, 1982`.‍ (**peuples autochtones du Canada**)

 ### Section 79.1

-In making decisions under this Act affecting an Indigenous offender, the Service shall take the following into consideration:
+  ****(1)**** In making decisions under this Act affecting an Indigenous offender, the Service shall take the following into consideration:

     systemic and background factors affecting Indigenous peoples of Canada;

     systemic and background factors that have contributed to the overrepresentation of Indigenous persons in the criminal justice system and that may have contributed to the offender's involvement in the criminal justice system; and

     the Indigenous culture and identity of the offender.

+  **(2)** The factors described in paragraphs (1)(a) to (c) are not to be taken into consideration for decisions respecting the assessment of the risk posed by an Indigenous inmate.

 ### Section 80

-Without limiting the generality of section 76, the Service shall provide programs designed particularly to address the needs of **Indigenous** offenders.

-> **Explanatory Note**:
-> Existing text of the heading and sections 79 and 80:
-> *Existing Text*:
-> > In sections 80 to 84,
-> > **aboriginal** means Indian, Inuit or Métis; (autochtone)
-> > **aboriginal community** means a first nation, tribal council, band, community, organization or other group with a predominantly aboriginal leadership; (collectivité autochtone)
-> > **correctional services** means services or programs for offenders, including their care and custody. (services correctionnels)
-> > Without limiting the generality of section 76, the Service shall provide programs designed particularly to address the needs of aboriginal offenders.
+Without limiting the generality of section 76, the Service shall provide programs designed particularly to address the needs of Indigenous offenders.

 ### Section 24